 - 34.1.
-The entry into stock lending transactions or repo contracts for the account of a Fund is permitted if the arrangement or contract is: - 34.1.1. for the account of and for the benefit of the Fund; and - 34.1.2. in the best interests of its Shareholders. - An arrangement or contract referenced above is not in the interests of Shareholders unless it reasonably appears to the Company or the ACD to be appropriate with a view to generating additional income for the Fund with an acceptable degree of risk. - 34.2.
+Each Fund may enter into stock lending agreements subject to the conditions and limits set out in the FCA Handbook and the ESMA guidelines ESMA/2012/832, as these documents may be amended, supplemented or replaced from time to time.
+Stock lending agreements may be used for efficient portfolio management. - 34.2.
+Stock lending transactions may be effected by the Funds by entering into stock lending agreements with third party borrowers via the agency of a their chosen stock lending agent, currently AXA Investment Managers GS Limited as set out below.
+The ACD may appoint other stock lending agents subject to the Prospectus being updated. - 34.3.
+The entry into stock lending transactions or repo contracts for the account of a Fund is permitted if the arrangement or contract is: - 34.3.1. for the account of and for the benefit of the Fund; and - 34.3.2. in the best interests of its Shareholders. - An arrangement or contract referenced above is not in the interests of Shareholders unless it reasonably appears to the Company or the ACD to be appropriate with a view to generating additional income for the Fund with an acceptable degree of risk. - 34.4.
 The specific method of permitted stock lending is in fact not a transaction which is a loan in the normal sense.
 Rather it is an arrangement of the kind described in section 263B of the Taxation of Chargeable Gains Act 1992, under which the lender transfers securities to the borrower otherwise than by way of sale and the borrower is to transfer those securities, or securities of the same type and amount, back to the lender at a later date.
 In accordance with good market practice, a separate transaction by way of